-Elsey National Park is an hour’s drive south of Katherine and best known as the setting for the Australian novel ‘We of the Never Never.’
-Mataranka is the land of the ‘Never Never’ made famous by Elsie Gunn who endured ongoing hardship by settling this untamed country.
+Elsey National Park is an hour’s drive south of Katherine and best known as the location of the Australian novel ‘We of the Never Never.’
+Mataranka was made famous by Elsie Gunn, author of the much-loved outback romance novel “We of the Never Never” who lived on Elsey Station nearby.

 Watch the “We of the Never Never” YouTube movie trailer to understand this strong woman as she settled into the challenges of the Northern Territory.
-It’s an incredible story of personal endurance and, based on a true story.
+It’s an incredible story of personal endurance and, is based on a true story.

-Katherine to Daly Waters – approximately 3 hours drive
+Katherine to Daly Waters

 Great steaks, cold beer, clean accommodation and good old fashioned friendly service with a touch of Territory quirkiness!
 Don’t miss it!

-Daly Waters to Tennant Creek – approximately 5 hours drive
+Daly Waters to Tennant Creek

 - Dunmarra Wayside Inn is about 300 kilometres south of Katherine.
 A roadhouse, caravan park and motel accommodation.